NHBF industry research and statistics 2020

-The NHBF researches and publishes key industry statistics every year.
-These offer a valuable overview of the current state of the hair, beauty and barbering sector including success rates, turnover, start-up numbers, working patterns, age, gender and industry trends.
+Our stats offer a valuable overview of the state of the hair, beauty and barbering industries in the UK, including success rates, turnover, start-up numbers, working patterns, apprenticeships, age, gender and industry trends.

 - The number of hairdressing and barbering apprenticeships in England continues to fall.

 Members can download the full report free of charge.
 Non-members can buy the report for £250 inc. VAT.
 Please call 01234 831965 for more information.

 Please acknowledge the NHBF and the data sources when using these statistics.

 Official definitions of the hair and beauty industry include: